Wandal

 Table Chart PROFILE FAQ

-Agriculture, forestry & fishing had limited presence with 1.3% employment compared to 4.5% regionally.
-The predominantly residential area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Over a 12-month period ending in September 2025, labour force increased by 1.0%, while employment decreased by 0.0%, causing the unemployment rate to rise by 1.0 percentage points.
-In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment rate.
-Jobs and Skills Australia's national employment forecasts from May-25 offered insights into potential future demand within Wandal.
-These projections estimated national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these industry-specific projections to Wandal's employment mix suggested local employment should increase by 7.0% over five years and 14.5% over ten years, although these are simple weighting extrapolations for illustrative purposes and do not account for localized population projections.
+The area offers limited local employment opportunities, as suggested by Census data comparing working population to resident population.
+Over the 12 months to December 2025, labour force levels decreased by 3.6%, with employment decreasing by 2.5%, causing unemployment to fall by 1.1 percentage points.
+This contrasts with Regional Qld where employment grew by 0.7% and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Wandal's employment mix suggests local employment should increase by 7.0% over five years and 14.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment